Email the following documents, in Word format, to [[lmgrim, Lisa Grimes]] by that time:

 Anything else I should know?

-** If you set up a direct enrollment or individually arranged study abroad program, please provide two letters of support.
+** If you set up a direct enrollment or individually arranged study abroad program, you will need to provide two letters of support.
 The first letter should be from your home institution and the second letter should be from your overseas host institution. **

 This is a GREAT opportunity for students interested in careers with the federal government.